1-anita-h/SoCPhysicalDesign-VSDWorkshop/README.md

 ![alt text](https://github.com/1-anita-h/SoCPhysicalDesign-VSDWorkshop/blob/main/Images/03_sta_path.png)

-Now we use VSDFLOW, which is built using Open Source Hardware Tools that takes in the RTL and gives you GDSII  layout, performance and area metrics of your design.
+Now we use *[VSDFLOW](https://github.com/kunalg123/vsdflow)*, which is built using Open Source Hardware Tools, that takes in the RTL and gives you GDSII  layout, performance and area metrics of your design.

 ![alt text](https://github.com/1-anita-h/SoCPhysicalDesign-VSDWorkshop/blob/main/Images/04_git_clone_vsdflow.png)